learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 reading words.

 We take this approach because it's just more fun, as well as being much more effective.
-It's fun to change text on pages or update styling.
+It's fun to change the text on pages or update the styling.
 Also, some of the JavaScript concepts tend to sneak in along the way and make learning easier.

 It's OK to come back here if you get confused or forget something.
 You might want to bookmark this page or keep it open in a tab as you move along.
 This is all OK in the "just enough" approach.
-In the following sections we list several "sight words" of JavaScript.
+In the following sections, we list several "sight words" of JavaScript.
 If you want to know more about a sight word, feel free to consult [MDN's JavaScript Reference][ref].

 ### "But Wait, Where's the (Boring) Basics Chapter on Data Types and Stuff Like That?"

-You might have looked at other programming languages' courses that start with (boring) introductory, contrived examples to teach you basics of the language but don't _show_ you them doing anything useful.
+You might have looked at other programming languages' courses that start with (boring) introductory, contrived examples to teach you basics of the language.

 We _could_ tell you, for example: